benhowdle89/varr/readme.md

 ## Description

-Varr is an extremely basic variable replacement command line Node.js tool.
+Varr is a basic variable replacement preprocessor.
 It's intended for use with CSS files, turning this source CSS code:

 ```
 $brand_colour: #777;